403-html/mate.academy-rec-task/README.md

 - Added prettier and eslint just to make sure code is formatted and linted.
 - There weren't any test steps specified in the task description, so I used my own judgement to create them, not to be too complex (e2e should be simple critical path tests, not too complex).
   - For login test case assertion I just checked if user get its name in the header after login
-- For truely unique user names we need to use workers numbers, as even unix timestamp is not unique enough (if we run tests in parallel, we can get same timestamp for different runs – rarely, but still).
-So I used `Date.now()` + spec type + worker number to create unique user name.
+- To ensure unique usernames, a combination of the Unix timestamp, spec type, and worker number is used, preventing conflicts during parallel test execution.
-- Locators list I've put in `data` folder, but in real life I'd put them in separate file where app code is (or shared folder/module), so they could be reused in app to create elements with same locators.
+- Locators are stored in the `data` folder for simplicity.
+In a real-world scenario, they would ideally reside in a shared module to promote reusability across the application and test suites.